shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 A short rest is 12 minutes, during which you can eat 1 reindeer ration.
 A reindeer ration restores 25% of your max stamina.

+A short rest is usually when you switch leaders.

+You may only take a short rest while on the ground or on a boat.

 ## Stamina

 Stamina is how far you can travel in a long rest.
 Under normal conditions, you spend 1 stamina to travel 1 mile at normal pace.
 Thus that means you can normally go 1 mile per 1 stamina (mps).
 If you want to conserve your stamina, you want a higher mps.